 How Common Are Hit & Run Accidents in Miami?

 A study from the AAA Foundation for Traffic Safety found that 737,100 hit and run accidents occurred in a single year.
-Approximately 2,049 people died in crashes involving hit & run drivers nationwide.
+Statistics show that approximately 2,049 people died in crashes involving hit & run drivers nationwide.

 Hit and run crashes are also a big problem in South Florida.
 According to the Florida Department of Highway Safety and Motor Vehicles, nearly 25% of all motor vehicle accidents involve a hit & run.
 Between 2015 and 2020, there were over 600,000 hit and run crashes.